lingfo/lingfo/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Have a idea for new feature?
+about: Have an idea for a new feature?
 Report it here!
-title: ''
+title: ""
 labels: enhancement
-assignees: ''
+assignees: ""
 ---